danswart/ryb-book/115-customers-value.Rmd

 Those two labels seem much more descriptive of the action to be taken for each.

-The predominant strategy employed since mass-production became possible is <span class="darkgreen"> 'Make, then Sell'</span>.
+The predominant strategy employed since mass-production became possible is <span class="f4 darkgreen"> 'Make, then Sell'</span>.
 It is the conventional way people approach the marketplace.
 They begin with a skill set, or a product idea, then try to think of clever phrases, logos, and networking schemes to convince buyers they're the solution to their problems.
 It's a task of gaining attention, then persuasion.
-Companies seeking outside investors are commonly expected to use the <span class="darkgreen"> 'Make, then Sell' strategy</span>.
+Companies seeking outside investors are commonly expected to use the <span class="f4 darkgreen"> 'Make, then Sell'</span> strategy.
 You can make money this way, but the competitive landscape is fierce and unforgiving.

-The <span class="darkgreen">'Listen, then Provide' strategy</span> has a built-in competitive advantage - it is unconventional.
-The <span class="darkgreen">'Listen, then Provide' strategy</span> is appropriate and available to any company, but it remains the exception.
+The <span class="f4 darkgreen">'Listen, then Provide'</span> strategy has a built-in competitive advantage - it is unconventional.
+The <span class="f4 darkgreen">'Listen, then Provide'</span> strategy is appropriate and available to any company, but it remains the exception.

 Every company in the marketplace employs one of these two strategies in one form or another.
-Many companies (particularly service companies) employ the <span class="darkgreen"> 'Make, then Sell'</span> strategy but perform poorly with the 'Sell' element of the equation.
+Many companies (particularly service companies) employ the <span class="f4 darkgreen"> 'Make, then Sell'</span> strategy but perform poorly with the 'Sell' element of the equation.
 They open up shop and hope that word of mouth will spontaneously occur through just the force of their technical skills or personality.
 This is unfortunate for them, but fortunate for their competition!

-This book emphasizes the great competitive advantages of the <span class="darkgreen">'Listen, then Provide'</span> strategy.
+This book emphasizes the great competitive advantages of the <span class="f4 darkgreen">'Listen, then Provide'</span> strategy.
 <br>

-## **Product-Driven Strategy (<span class="darkgreen">'Make, then Sell'</span>)**
+## **Product-Driven Strategy (<span class="f4 darkgreen">'Make, then Sell'</span>)**

 **Focus**